Folding electric bikes are the epitome of urban practicality, making multi-modal commutes not only possible but also very practical.

 We’d also recommend paying attention to the wheels and tires.
 Big wheels are more stable, but they increase the bike’s folded dimensions.
-If you plan to ride off-road, choose a model with fat tires, such as RadMini or Aventon Sinch.
+If you plan to ride off-road, choose a folding fat-tire electric bike, such as RadMini or Aventon Sinch.

 In the end, look for a bike that you will find practical to use every day and that will thus significantly improve the quality of your life.

 Looking for different kinds of electric bikes?
 Take a look at our list of best electric bikes.

 Check out some of the most frequently asked questions about folding electric bikes below.